Towards a Uniform Theory of Effectful State Machines: Monad Tensors for Combining Store and Nondeterminism

-In order to show the second part of the claim, assume that $M$ is a NPDQRT with $m$ stacks, a transition function~\eqref{eq:NPDQRT}, an initial state $q_0\in Q$, a set of accepting states $F\subseteq Q$ and an initial stack symbol $\Box$.
-According to~\cite{BookGreibach70}, we assume that $M$ is \emph{real-time}, that means that no internal transitions are present.
+In order to show the second part of the claim, assume that $M$ is a NPDQRT with $m$ stacks, a transition function~\eqref{eq:NPDQRT}, an initial state $q_0\in Q$, a set of accepting states $F\subseteq Q$ and an initial stack symbol $\blk$.
+According to~\cite{BookGreibach70}, we assume that $M$ is \emph{real-time}, i.e.\ there are no internal transitions.

 We define a nondeterministic $\BBT$-automaton over $m$ stacks with $X=Q$ and with stack symbols $\Delta$ as follows: for any $q\in X$, $s_i\in\Delta^*$, $a\in A$, $o^\M(q)(s_1,\ldots,s_m)=1$ iff $q\in F$ and